achtaitaipai/color-picker/README.md

 npm install @achtaitaipai/color-picker
 ```

-Then import it in your script
+Import it in your script

 ```js
 import @achtaitaipai/color-picker
 ```

-Then use the custom element in your html using
+Use the custom element in your html using

 `<color-picker></color-picker>`.